rsms/ent/README.md

 When we say "make X changes to ent Y of version Z" the storage...

-- Checks the current version against the expected version.
+- Checks the current version against the expected version Z.
-  If the ent's version is Z in the storage...

-- ...then the changes are applied and its version is incremented to Z+1.
+- If the ent's version is Z in the storage then the changes are applied and its version is incremented to Z+1.

-- However if someone else made a change to the ent the version in storage won't match and we get a `ErrVersionConflict` error instead of changes being made.
+- However if someone else made a change to the ent after we loaded it, the version in storage won't match Z and we get a `ErrVersionConflict` error.

 Example of a version conflict: